 In general, prospective students, employees, and visitors to RMCAD should know that, as with any community, criminal activity occasionally occurs both on- and off-campus and it is important to take reasonable precautions at all times.
 Security can assist any member of the RMCAD community in determining an appropriate point of contact for police matters that occur on campus.
 Contact Security at (303)567-7271 for assistance.
-For additional local, off-campus information, you may contact the Lakewood and/or Edgewater Police Departments or the Jefferson County Sheriff's Office.
+For additional local, off-campus information, you may contact the Lakewood Police Department or the Jefferson County Sheriff's Office.